Brief: This quick tip shows you how to create a zip folder in Ubuntu and other Linux distributions. Both terminal and GUI methods have been discussed.

 It shouldn’t take long and you should see an archive file in the same directory.

 Well, that’s it.
 You successfully created a zip folder in Linux.
+The next step is to learn to unzip a zipped file in the Linux command line.

 I hope this quick little tip helped you with the zip files.
 Please feel free to share your suggestions.